JohnEarnest/Octo/Readme.md

 usage: octo [--decompile] [--options <file.json>] <source> [<destination>]
-       if <source> has a .gif extension, unpack an existing octo cartridge. if <destination> has a .gif extension, create an octo cartridge file.
+       if <source> has a .gif extension, unpack an existing octo cartridge. if <destination> has a .gif extension, create an octo cartridge file. if <destination> has an .html extension, create a standalone HTML5 build.

 $ cat simple.8o
 	: main